 - Post-traumatic stress disorder (PTSD): Sexual assault survivors often cite flashbacks, severe anxiety, nightmares, and uncontrollable thoughts.

-- Anxiety: Anxiety is often associated with depression and PTSD.
+- Anxiety: Anxiety often occurs alongside depression and PTSD.
 Many survivors say they continuously feel anxious after the incident.

-- Suicidal thoughts or attempts: Suicidal thoughts are also often associated with depression.
+- Suicidal thoughts or attempts: Suicidal thoughts can occur along with depression.
 Sexual assault victims often feel suicidal after the sex crime occurs.

 - Dissociation: Survivors often state they have difficulty focusing on work or schoolwork or have trouble feeling present in everyday activities and situations.